Subscribe to stay ahead with expert insights on ESOPs, smart ownership strategies, and more!

 Strike price Vs Exercise Price are often used interchangeably and often mean the same thing.
 However, there is a slight difference: While the "strike price" is announced when the option is given, the "exercise price" is reflected during the exercise of the option.
 The difference is small, especially when it comes to employee stock options, which are essentially the same.

 The strike price is determined by the fair market value of the company's shares.
-An external valuer (registered valuer or merchant banker) typically determines FMV by evaluating a number of factors, including the company's assets, liabilities, and potential profitability.
+An external valuer (registered valuer or merchant banker) typically determines FMV by evaluating several factors, including the company's assets, liabilities, and potential profitability.
 Appraisers determine current market conditions and consider the price a willing buyer would pay for a stock to a willing seller.

 The strike price depends mainly on the overall assessment of the company, which includes not only assets and profits but also intangible elements such as reputation, property rights, and business.
 In general, higher market prices will lead to higher strike prices, while a company's lower investment will lead to lower prices.